microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 this pointer in C++), but it can be customized.
 For example, an xlang type that represents a JSON value would return a hash code generated from the specific contained JSON value.
 Two xlang JSON value instances containing the same data would thus return the same value for GetHashCode.
-Note, however, that equal hash codes does not imply object equality.
+Note, however, that while equal objects should hash equally, equal hash codes does not imply object equality.

 xlang types that provide their own implementation of GetHashCode should also provide their own implementation of Equals (detailed below).